eddiehung/tetracom-service/ADMIN_NOTE.md

 		a2enmod headers

 9. Set up SSL certificate
-	Ask CSG to create a CSR (signing request) with ICT, and get a *.key (Key) and a *.crt (certificate).
+	* Ask CSG to create a CSR (signing request) with ICT, and get a *.key (Key) and a *.crt (certificate).
-	Put them in /etc/apache2/ssl.crt/tetracom-service.doc.ic.ac.uk.crt and /etc/apache2/ssl.key/tetracom-service.doc.ic.ac.uk.key
+	* Put them in /etc/apache2/ssl.crt/tetracom-service.doc.ic.ac.uk.crt and /etc/apache2/ssl.key/tetracom-service.doc.ic.ac.uk.key
+	* Set both the key and certificate as read only by root (chmod 400).

 Client-side Setting
 =======================